joshgerdes/jekyll-uno/_posts/2021-12-13-capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin.md

 #### Restore a Snapshot

 Before you proceed, just a warning that restoring the Snapshot will discard any changes made after the Snapshot.
-The virtual Machine will also be deallocated, so it will stop any connections to it.
+The virtual machine will also be deallocated, so it will stop any connections to it.

  1. Open **WVDAdmin**
  2. On the "Welcome" tab, **enter** in your Azure **Tenant id**